yu961549745/VSCodeHighlightForMaple/README.md

 # Maple support for Visual Studio Code

 ## Syntaxes Highlight & Theme
-The highlight theme `Dark+ for maple` is based on the vscode default `Drak+` theme, added some color settings for the maple elements.
+The highlight theme `Dark+ for maple` is based on the vscode default `Dark+` theme, added some color settings for the maple elements.

+If you don't like the color, you can change it in `./themes/maple.json`.

 <img src="https://github.com/yu961549745/VSCodeHighlightForMaple/blob/master/img/theme.png?raw=true">